learn-co-curriculum/hs-oo-snapchat/README.md

 ## I Need More

 We know that every class has both attributes and actions.
 Let's break those down:
++ **Attributes:**
-+ **Attributes:** Every snapchat user has a username and a snap story, so we know we'll at least need those attributes.
-Can you think of any others?
-How does your class store snap chats you receive?
-Maybe we need another attribute for that.
+  + Every snapchat user has a username and a snap story, so we know we'll at least need those two attributes.
+  + Can you think of any others?
+How does your class store snapchats you receive?
+Maybe we need another attribute for that?

 + **Actions:**
   + A user can send a snap.
 How does that work?
 How does this method know what image you're sending and who you're sending it to?